Mattlucero77/Home-Network-Lab/README.md

 ### Skills Learned

-- Praactical understanding of how a basic enterprise network is configured across sites/subnets
+- Practical understanding of how a basic enterprise network is configured across sites/subnets
 - Proficiency in troubleshooting network communication issues from various endpoints utilizing tracert and ICMP commands
 - Ability to understand & implement router/multi-layer switch configurations by utlizing knowlege of port connections and the IP addresses associated
 - Enhanced knowledge of routing protocol configuration